 People enjoy the camaraderie that is found when they share a common experience.
 Part of human nature is to feel connections to others.
 For example, most people have a warm fondness or experience a sense of nostalgia whenever they think of home, their hometowns, even their home state.
-If you are a sports fan, regardless of where you hail, you instinctively root for the home team, and feel an instant connection when other state fans surround you.
+If you are a sports fan, regardless of where you hail, you instinctively root for the home team and feel an instant connection when other state fans surround you.

 There’s No Place Like Home: Unless You’re in Florida

 The collective connection is what draws human beings together and could explain why millions of people flock to Florida annually, either on vacation or as a permanent residence change.
-Florida offers an abundance of positive qualities that is wanted to be shared by the masses.
+Florida offers an abundance of positive qualities that are wanted to be shared by the masses.

 Our team gathered a list of the key reasons why people are moving to Florida to start a new life.
 Curious about what it costs to move to Florida?